cwcyau/greatphdsurvey/README.md

 ![Great UK PhD Data Science Survey](survey-gfx.png)

+## Latest News

+The survey is now complete!

+You can find a report on the results and the anonymised data at the corresponding [OSF project page](https://osf.io/96vp5/).

+I would like to thank all the contributors for your support!

+If you use the information or data from this survey, please use the following citation:

+> Yau, C. (2022, October 16).
+The Great UK PhD Data Science Survey.
+Retrieved from osf.io/96vp5.
+DOI 10.17605/OSF.IO/96VP5

 ## What are we doing?

 We are carrying out a [survey](https://forms.gle/u55swJNChHbaKMMS6) of UK PhD students who are working in any area of data science and I need your help!
 We hope to get survey responses from over 300 PhD students so please help us by sparing 10-15 minutes of your time to answer some questions.